kumaraayush67/django-heroku/README.md

  ## Media files

-  - When dealing with media files copy and paste following code at the bottom of your application
+  - When dealing with media files copy and paste following code at the bottom of your settings.py

     STATIC_ROOT = os.path.join(BASE_DIR, 'static/')